TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-afd-domain-validation-tsg/tsg-summary-afd-domain-validation.md

 	ownershipId="Centennial_CloudNet_LoadBalancer"
 />

-# AFD - Custom Domain HTTPS Enablement
+# Azure Front Door - Custom Domain HTTPS Enablement

  This self-guided troubleshooter will guide you to mitigate and  find the root cause for customers experiencing delays during HTTPS enablement process while using Azure provided certificate for AFD custom domain